blackfennec-org/blackfennec/docs/source/software_documentation/domain/structure/object_model/index.rst

 Reference
 """""""""
-A reference is a absolute or relative path to information.
-This type only exists on the :ref:`underlay <definition_underlay>` and is not visible on any higher :ref:`layer <definition_layer>`.
+A reference is an absolute or relative path to information.
+This type only exists on the :ref:`underlay <definition_underlay>` and is not visible on higher :ref:`layers <definition_layer>`.

 Root
 """"